toolstack/Folio/README.md

  - get a clone of the flathub repo: `https://github.com/flathub/com.toolstack.Folio.git`
  - create a new branch labeled "YY.XX"
  - switch to the new branch
- - edit `com.toolstack.Folio.json` and update both the `tag` and `commit` lines to reflect the new release
+ - edit `com.toolstack.Folio.json` and update both the `tag` and `commit` lines to reflect the new release as well as any other changes since the last release (ie. runtime version, etc.)
  - commit the changes
  - go to github and create a new PR to merge the branch into master
  - commit the PR